OpenEvalProject/evals/manuscripts/elife-32273/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/32273/elife-32273-fig9-v1.jpg)

-**Figure 9.:** yellow expression.(A) An alignment of the Bab-bound sequences in the SM4 (site 1) and SM10 (site 2) regions and for the two previously identified binding sites for Abd-B in the yBE0.6 CRE (Jeong et al., 2006).
+**Figure 9.:** (A) An alignment of the Bab-bound sequences in the SM4 (site 1) and SM10 (site 2) regions and for the two previously identified binding sites for Abd-B in the yBE0.6 CRE (Jeong et al., 2006).
 ‘Node 1’ on the phylogeny indicates the most recent common ancestor suspected to have possessed the derived male-specific pattern of pigmentation.
 Time scale shown is in millions of years ago.
 Bold capital letters indicate the bases bound by the transcription factor in the D. melanogaster CRE, and those which are conserved in the orthologous regions for related species.
 (B) Model for the derivation of a dimorphic pigmentation trait where dimorphic pigmentation required the evolution of a dimorphic Bab expression and the gain of a regulatory linkage between Bab and yellow through gains of binding sites in the body element CRE.

-## The evolution of the Bab paralogs
+### The evolution of the Bab paralogs

 The D. melanogaster bab locus provides an interesting example in which the protein-coding and regulatory divergence of duplicated genes can be compared.
 The phylogenetic distribution of bab paralogs supports an estimated timing of the duplication event to around 125 million years since the common ancestor of the fruit fly, Tsetse fly, and Hessian fly split from the lineage of the sandfly and mosquitoes (Figure 2A) (Wiegmann et al., 2011).
 Duplicate genes may sub-functionalize, neo-functionalize, or be lost through pseudogenization (Lynch and Conery, 2000).
 Since this duplication event, both bab paralogs have been maintained in the genomes of distantly related fruit fly species (Clark et al., 2007; Richards et al., 2005), and in species from related families whose genomes have been sequenced (Giraldo-Calderón et al., 2015; Kriventseva et al., 2015).
 Here, we showed that both D. melanogaster bab paralogs and orthologs from other fly and mosquito lineages can similarly impact the development of melanic tergite pigmentation when ectopically expressed in D. melanogaster (Figure 6), and each gene can induce a similar non-specific split tergite phenotype (Figure 6—figure supplement 2).
 These outcomes suggest for at least for body pigment regulation, that their protein coding regions are functionally equivalent.

 In contrast to the conserved protein functionality that we observed for the Bab paralogs, some divergent patterns of expression have been found for the paralogs in D. melanogaster, consistent with a role for neo- or sub-functionalization (Couderc et al., 2002).
 Yet, the majority of bab paralog expression patterns appear to be common to both paralogs (Couderc et al., 2002; Rogers et al., 2013; Salomone et al., 2013), including the pupal abdominal epidermis, for which expression is governed by two shared CREs (Williams et al., 2008).
 It has been found that heterozygous bab null females express a male-like pattern of tergite pigmentation compared to wild type females, and the homozygous null pigmentation phenotype is more or less equivalent to that of males.
 (Rogers et al., 2013).
 Here, we showed that the RNAi reduction of expression for either bab1 or bab2 resulted in more male-like pigmentation pattern on the female abdomen, and RNAi for both paralogs simultaneously resulted in a more pronounced male-like phenotype (Figure 5).
 While qualitative differences through CRE functional divergence must have occurred to drive the divergent paralog expression in some tissues, the need for a higher overall quantity of expressed Bab protein seems to be key for Bab’s role in the GRN generating the derived dimorphic pattern of abdomen pigmentation.

-## Bab and its history in a pigmentation gene regulatory network
+### Bab and its history in a pigmentation gene regulatory network

 The stark dimorphism between the melanic pigmentation of D. melanogaster male and female abdominal tergites represents a trait whose origin has now been resolved to the level of its GRN connections.
 Dimorphic pigmentation is thought to have derived from a monomorphic ancestral state in the lineage of D. melanogaster after it diverged from that for D. willistoni and perhaps even as recently as the D. pseudoobscura split in the Sophophora subgenus (Jeong et al., 2006; Salomone et al., 2013).
 Assuming this scenario is generally correct, then when and how did Bab become a part of this GRN?
 One plausible explanation is that Bab regulated the expression of pigmentation genes prior to the emergence of this dimorphic trait, perhaps as a part of an antecedent dimorphic GRN.
 One study provided data consistent with this scenario, showing that Bab2 expression often, but not always, displayed an anti-correlation to where melanic pigmentation developed on fruit fly tergites, including non-Sophophora species (Gompel and Carroll, 2003).
 If Bab had an ancient role in regulating the expression of pigmentation genes such as yellow, then dimorphic pigmentation could have evolved by re-deploying a conserved Bab-responsive CRE in the abdomen.
 Furthermore, it was demonstrated that an abdominal epidermis CRE activity is present in the yellow gene intron of the monomorphic pigmented species such as D. pseudoobscura, D. willistoni, and the non-Sophophoran species D. virilis (Kalay and Wittkopp, 2010).
 Thus, it is conceivable for the Bab-body element linkage to have been present, while the monomorphic activity of this second yellow CRE masked the dimorphic regulation of the body element.